 - It's a real slot car race track, with 17+ feet of track which can be expanded and converted to digital versions if desired

-- Setup takes a bit of time, focus, and skill, and may be too much for younger users
+- Setup takes a bit of time, focus, and skill, and may prove too much for younger users

 Best for multi-track combos